-It provides cadets with strict military discipline as well as a physically and academically demanding environment.
+It provides cadets with strict military discipline and a physically and academically demanding environment.
 The institute awards degrees in 14 engineering, science, and liberal arts disciplines.

 While Abraham Lincoln dubbed VMI “The West Point of the South” because of its role in the American Civil War, the moniker has stuck because VMI has produced more Army generals than any other ROTC program.
 Despite its moniker, VMI is not like the federal military service academies in many ways.